-Nonprofit planning works best when used with a strategy.
-Planning gets specific.
-The planning timeframe can be for ten minutes or three years.
-It’s always finite.
 Plans can be simple: Go to the store and buy milk.
-They can be complicated: Take one step per day for 365 days to plan the gala.
+They can be complicated: Plan the gala by taking one step per day for 365 days.
 Using the strategies above, the examples below illustrate how strategy and planning enhance each other.

 You can have a strategy without a plan and a plan without a strategy.
-When linked, a strategy, such as we want to go north during the heat of the summer, and a plan that includes hotel reservations and a tank full of gas, allow you to reach your destination efficiently and effectively.
-To grow your nonprofit’s income, create a strategy that will set your way to winning; then make your plans to get there.
+When linked, a strategy, such as We want to go north during the heat of the summer, and a plan that includes hotel reservations and a tank full of gas, allow you to reach your destination efficiently and effectively.
+To grow your nonprofit’s income, create a strategy that will set your way to winning, then make your plans to get there.

 You can keep up with me.
 Subscribe to my newsletter, Karen’s CEO Solutions.